FAIRMetrics/Metrics/docs/metrics/landingpages/FM_F3_M_MetaIdent.md

 ### Maturity Indicator Identifier:[FM_F3_M_MetaIdent](https://w3id.org/fair-metrics/general/FM_F3_M_MetaIdent)

-### Maturity Indicator Name:   Use of GUIDs in metadata
+### Maturity Indicator Name:  The GUID of both the metadata and data are explicitly in the Metadata record

 ----